TFitz2006/TFitz2006/README.md

 B.S.E.
 Computer Science & Engineering (Honors) + Mathematics at The Ohio State University, Class of 2028.
 I build high-performance systems and quantitative tools — currently a Software Engineer Intern at ECM PCB Stator Technology and a Research Assistant benchmarking clinical vision-language models on OSU's supercomputing cluster.
 Quantitative Analyst & VP of Internal Affairs at Scarlet Investment Group.

-I'm passionate about AI safety and the responsibility of technology research to help more than it hurts — it's part of why my current research studies where clinical AI models inherit human cognitive biases before they reach patients.
+I'm passionate about AI safety and the responsibility of technology research to help more than it hurts.

----

 ## Featured Projects